marco/cs262p4/Teambooth - Distributed Fine-Tuning of Dreambooth Models.md

 **Experiments, Tests, and Unit Economics of Teambooth**

 Testing this application was difficult because of the intense compute.
-We built unit tests and tested the fault-tolerance of our application.
+We had GRPC unit tests and tested the fault-tolerance of our application.
 See `Testing/Resilience` in the second part of our report for more on that.
 As such, most of our experiments for this report were on proof-of-viability, as we tested the feasability and appeal of this approach from a unit economics perspective.

 Using `g3.xlarge` [instances](https://aws.amazon.com/ec2/instance-types/g3/), which are NVIDIA Tesla M60 GPUs with 2048 parallel processing cores and 8-32 GiB of GPU memory, fine-tuning to good quality takes on the order of 10 minutes to 2 hours, depending on hyperparameter configurations and machine type (we used 800 fine-tuning iterations).
 Generation of an image, on the other hand, takes 5-60 seconds: anywhere from 1-3 orders of magnitude less.
 As such, given that these machines run from $0.75/hr to $4.56/hr, a single generation costs about $1-2 on average for the client.
 See table below: